tjj0502/hackathon_starting_kit/README.md

 In this repository, we provide a standard pipeline to help you with the kick off of our hackathon.
 In this pipeline, we include:
-1) data importation and explanatory analysis,
+1) data importing and explanatory analysis,
 2) the model build-up for both the generator and discriminator using LSTM modules,
 3) training algorithm design,
 4) offline evaluation module.